Sparrowium/Documentation/Computer Networking/Juniper/JNCIA-Junos.md

 - Some devices come pre-configured with protocols that make sens only on that platform.

 	- Switches usually comes with RSTP (Rapid Spanning Tree Protocol) preconfig to prevent loops on Layer 2.
-## Using the Console Port, and Implementing the Mandatory Configuration on Jun OS Devices
+<h2>Using the Console Port, and Implementing the Mandatory Configuration on Jun OS Devices</h2>

 - Connect to the CLI using the console port, using a special cable called console cable, and sometimes called a serial cable.
 	![[Pasted image 20250522165433.png]]